SergeyGorbunov/blinkhash-documentation/README.md

 }
 ```

 The **Endpoint** field indicates the current endpoint, while the **Errors** field highlights any errors that may have arisen during the request.
 The **Data** field, on the other hand, contains the user's requested data.
+In order to add parameters, append them to the end using the following syntax: **/endpoint?parameter=parameter**.
+If you need to add more than one parameter, you can separate them using the **&** symbol.

 ---